JCherryA050/phase_1_project/README.md

 ## Table of Contents
 1) Business Problem
-- Data Sources
+2) Data Sources
-- Directors
+3) Regarding Directors
-  - Top director’s avg budget vs avg gross
+  3a) Top director’s avg budget vs avg gross
-- Actors
+4) Regarding Actors
-  - Male actor recommendation
+  4a) Male actor recommendation
-  - Female actor recommendation
+  4b) Female actor recommendation
-- Release Dates
+5) Regarding Release Dates
-  - Film Gross by Month
+6) Regarding Genres
-- Most Common Genres
+  6a) Most Common Genres
-  - Commonly Produced
-  - Top Voted
+  6b) Most Voted Genres
-- Conclusion
+7) Conclusion
-- Authors
+8) Authors

-## Business Problem
+##1) Business Problem

 Starting a movie studio in today's market can be extremely challenging with huge key name competitors sweeping the market.
 We want our studio to explode onto the scene with hit after hit by trying to identify successful trends and patterns behind what makes a movie successful.
 We asked ourselves the following questions:
 - Who we can hire to the team?